-Abuse and neglect can happen anywhere including at home, in care homes or in day care centres or hospitals.
-It may be a single act or take place over a longer period of time.
+Abuse and neglect may be a single act or take place over a longer period of time, it can happen anywhere including:

 Report adult abuse in York